 Although a bachelor's degree in an earth science is adequate for a few entry-level jobs, employers prefer a master's degree; a Ph.D. degree generally is required for research or college teaching positions.

-Employment of environmental scientists is expected to grow much faster than the average for all occupations.
-Employment of environmental scientists is expected to increase by 25 percent between 2006 and 2016, much faster than the average for all occupations.
+Employment of environmental scientists is expected to increase by 11 percent between 2016 and 2026, faster than the average for all occupations.